Dracula (Annotated)

 Zack Rocklin-Waltch

-Lighting designer: Brandon Baruch
+Lighting Designer: Brandon Baruch

-Costume designer: Kathryn Poppen
+Costume Designer: Kathryn Poppen

 Production Designer: Leslie K. Gray